orta/notes/games/phaser-redux.md

 }
 ```

-This setup means that when an this code is called:
+This setup means when code like this is called:

 ```ts
 store.dispatch(up())
 ```

-It is the responsibility of `moveColumns` to edit the app's state, and to let the renderer know what sort of changes it should make to the UI:
+It becomes the responsibility of `moveColumns` to edit the app's state, and to let the renderer know what sort of changes it should make to the UI:

 ```ts
 export const moveColumns = (state: GameState, dir: Direction) => {